Skip to main content

 4. Sign Traidcraft Exchange’s petition for a new #FashionWatchdog that will hold UK garment retailers to higher standards.

-6. If we haven't rated your favourite clothing brand, or if they don't get a best rating for supply chain management, contact them to ask what their plans are to improve.
+6. If we haven't rated your favourite clothing brand, or if they don't score highly in our workers category, contact them to ask what their plans are to improve.